Ben-C3012/Local-Storage-Vul-Exercise/README.md

 # HTML5 Security Exercise
-In this HTML5 Exercise, we are going to exploit a vulnerability in the local storage web API.
+In this HTML5 Exercise, we will exploit a vulnerability in the local storage web API.

 ## Installation